suleymansurucu/flutter_roadmap/README.md

 ## 💬 Final Words

-Thanks for checking out this roadmap!
+I truly wish you the best on your learning journey.

 Feel free to reach out to me anytime at **suleymansurucu95@gmail.com** — I’d be happy to support your learning journey.

-You can complete this roadmap solidly within **6–7 months**, even by studying just once every 2 weeks or monthly.
+I believe that if you dedicate time consistently — even just once every two weeks or once a month — you can confidently complete this entire process in **6–7 months**, completely free.

 > **Remember:** The most important step is to start.
 The second is to know what to do next. 🧭